Skip to main content

 The department’s faculty conduct research in a variety of areas related to anthropology, including material culture studies, heritage management, bioarchaeology, primatology and historical archaeology.
 Students often participate in these research projects as part of their coursework or as invited by faculty members.
 These research projects result in presentations at Sonoma State research symposia and at regional and national professional conferences, and in publications in peer-reviewed venues.

-Anthropological Studies Center projects
+Anthropological Studies Center Projects

 Associate Professor of Anthropology Thomas Whitley is the director of the Anthropological Studies Center.
 The ASC has been helping private companies and government agency clients with archaeological sites, Native American concerns and historic buildings since 1974.
 Students in the Cultural Resources Management M.A. program, as well as anthropology majors, regularly participate in internships at the ASC.